Thursday, February 25, 2010

 Eliminate straight-ticket check boxes from ballots.

-Prohibit elected officials and political appointees from holding more than one office at a time.
+Prohibit Federal and state elected officials and political appointees from holding more than one government job at a time.

 Prohibit employees of and or investors in foreign and or multinational entities from voting in US elections.